databrickslabs/pylint-plugin/README.md

 Notebooks should not have more than 75 cells.
 Otherwise, it's hard to maintain and understand the notebook for other people and the future you

+To disable this check on a specific line, add `# pylint: disable=notebooks-too-many-cells` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ### `R8914`: `notebooks-percent-run`

 Using %run is not allowed.
 Use functions instead of %run to avoid side effects and make the code more testable.
 If you need to share code between notebooks, consider creating a library.
 If still need to call another code as a separate job, use Databricks SDK for Python: https://databricks-sdk-py.readthedocs.io/en/latest/index.html

+To disable this check on a specific line, add `# pylint: disable=notebooks-percent-run` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ## `spark` checker
+To use this checker, add `databricks.labs.pylint.spark` to `load-plugins` configuration in your `pylintrc` or `pyproject.toml` file.

 [[back to top](#pylint-plugin-for-databricks)]